Milan, an almost Perfect City Trip

 First place to visit is no other than its mostly known landmark the Piazza Doumo or the Cathedral Square. it is the main city square of Milan one of the busiest and visited place in the city.

-Various monuments can be found here like:
+Various monuments found here like:

 - The Doumo Di Milano (Milan Cathedral),

 - The Palazzo dei Portici Settentrionali, dei Portici Meridionali,

 - The Monument to King Victor Emmanuel II.

 Perfect Architectural Design